-Blue Ventures' offers very popular overland tours from Antananarivo (the capital) to Toliara (the expedition starting point) at the beginning of each expedition, and return from Toliara to Antananarivo at the end of each expedition.
+Our expeditions in Madagascar formally start and end in the southwest coastal city of Toliara.
+We therefore offer a very popular overland tour from the capital Antananarivo down to Toliara at the beginning of each expedition, and from Toliara back up to Antananarivo at the end of each expedition.

 Summary of the overland tour from Antananarivo to Toliara: